Connecting in the Classroom

 We believe that 1) teens are resilient, 2) teens can gain coping skills to positively guide their lives, and 3) negative perceptions around mental health and seeking help can be turned around.

-We deliver lessons using an interactive co-facilitation design that keeps students engaged.
-Teen volunteers help initiate and lead discussions that normalize subject matter.
+We deliver lessons using interactive co-facilitation and peer teaching that keeps students engaged.
+YouthLine volunteers help initiate and lead discussions that normalize subject matter.

 Sticker ID Project

 Learn Mental Health Concepts and understand YouthLine as a resource.

 This unique 30-40 minute lesson introduces the YouthLine as a resource for students, while normalizing concepts around mental health, depression and stress.
 Each student learns to identify a personal resource they could access if needed.
 Students receive a sticker with YouthLine contact information that fits on their student ID.

 Skill building: Define Mental Health concerns, identify appropriate resources, increase help-seeking behaviors